Into the Quark Sector?

 “We haven’t been introduced yet!”

-Oh Lord, I thought, well never mind, I’ve seen all the lectures so it’s too late to throw me out.
+Oh Lord, I thought, reminded of Invisibles... well never mind, I’ve seen all the lectures so it’s too late to throw me out.
 Pleasant surprise followed as he extended a hand and shook mine warmly.
 “It’s good to see you here.”

 Gary Barker seemed genuinely pleased that I had attended this conference, which represented a major turning point for me.
 Turning up to such events over the course of the past nine years has earned me variable, usually hostile, receptions, although I have to confess to probably only having myself to blame.

 On this occasion I felt sufficiently au fait with the science to understand most of what was going on, and to conduct myself most of the time with a fair amount of respectable aplomb.
 Sitting with Gary and a microphone was the icing on the cake - heartfelt thanks to him and his team for a brilliantly accessible, navigable conference which if the general comments were anything to go by had been well-received by delegates for all the right reasons.
-Where the journey takes us next is of course anybody’s guess, but I have a strong feeling it’s all heading in the right direction faster than we might be giving it credit for.
+Where the journey takes us next is of course anybody’s guess, but I have a strong feeling it’s all heading in the right direction as the speed of universal expansion is said to be gearing up.